Does Bayesian Model Averaging improve polynomial extrapolations? Two toy problems as tests: Introduction

 where we also have indicated the order of the polynomial (EFT) by the subscript $M$.
 (We do not consider observables with non-analytic pieces here, since the coefficients of non-analytic terms in the EFT expansion are typically determined in other processes or by lower-order LECs~\cite{Weinberg:1978kz,Gasser:1983yg,Scherer:2012xha}.
 The function $f_M(x)$ could be considered the order-$M$ piece of the EFT prediction after known non-analytic effects have been removed from the data.)

 In each toy model we generate ``toy problem data'' from two different underlying functions $g_1$ and $g_2$.
 The data include some ``experimental" uncertainty.
 We calculate posteriors for the coefficients for several polynomial fits of different degree $M$ to these data.
 The resulting fits are then mixed via BMA to generate a mixed model.
 We test how BMA performs as it extrapolates away from the domain where the pseudodata set lies, by computing the result obtained for the extrapolation at a new ``target" point $x_t$.
 Since we chose the underlying function(s) that generates the data, we can check whether the mixed model is a statistically superior extrapolant than any of the degree-$M$ polynomials.
-Predictive performance is assessed via a ``Credibility Interval Diagnostic''~\cite{Bastos:2009} that quantifies the success of the extrapolation in forecasting the value of the underlying function at the target point.
+Predictive performance is assessed via a ``Credibility Interval Diagnostic''~\cite{Bastos:2009} (i.e., by calculating ``Empirical Coverage Probabilities'') that quantifies the success of the extrapolation in forecasting the value of the underlying function at the target point.

+In an `$\mathcal{M}$-closed' problem the underlying function is part of the set of models.
+In the $\mathcal{M}$-closed context and with enough data BMA will eventually converge to weights of 1 for the correct model and 0 for all other models, i.e., the mixing procedure will hone in on the correct model~\cite{Chib:2016}.
+In our case a finite polynomial cannot perfectly replicate either $g$.
+This is because both $g_1$ and $g_2$ are outside the model set of finite polynomials.
+Both problems are therefore what Ref.~\cite{Hoeting:1999} terms `$\mathcal{M}$-open', since the set of models being mixed does not incorporate the true model.
+In the $\mathcal{M}$-open context there is no guarantee that BMA will give a useful result~\cite{BernardoSmith1994}.

 In Sec.~\ref{sec:twotoys} we define the two underlying functions we use.
-They have very different properties, and their overall behavior influences the degree to which BMA succeeds.
+They have very different properties and, although both represent situations that are formally $\mathcal{M}$-open, the functions' overall behavior influences the degree to which BMA succeeds.
 Function $g_1$ diverges at $x=1$, and all its Taylor series coefficients are positive.
 Both our polynomial and BMA extrapolations of data generated by this function fail, providing an explicit demonstration that---in spite of its consideration of model uncertainty---BMA is not a panacea for extrapolation of data.
 Function $g_2$ converges to 0 as $x$ increases, and the Taylor series coefficients are alternately positive and negative.
 This is a much easier extrapolation problem.
 We use $g_2$ to study the nuances of BMA, measuring BMA predictive performance in the case when several non-mixed models are already well-suited for extrapolating.
 Sec.~\ref{sec:twotoys} also explains how we generate pseudodata sets from $g_1$ and $g_2$.